Chadano/arch-install/README.md

 `./xfce.sh` - Will install the rest of Arch Linux with the XFCE Desktop Environment

-`./kde.sh` - Will install the rest of Arch Linux with KDE

 Step 7: Exit the chroot and then reboot your system

 type `exit` and then type `shutdown` to shutdown your system